- 1 Dutch presence in the Dutch East Indies

 Find out what has been written about your family

-Look if there was anything published earlier about your family and save yourself from doing work double.
-You begin with the CBG Genealogical Directory Genealogisch Repertorium.
-That contains references to books or articles in which a minimum of three generations of a family are described.
-The Genealogisch Repertorium is up to date until 2015.
-You will find the result by typing in a family name at our website CBG Library CBG Bibliotheek.
+You can save yourself a lot of work by checking if anything has been published before about your family.
+Start with the CBG Genealogical Directory.
+It contains references to books or articles in which a minimum of three generations of a family are described.
+The Directory is up to date until 2015.
+You will find the result by typing in a family name in our library database CBG Bibliotheek.

-Take into account that in many Internet publications the sources are not included.
-So never just take data at face value, always try to check them against the archive sources.
+Please be aware that in many online publications sources are not included.
+So never just take data at face value, always check them against the official sources.

 Get to know all you can about the war years and repatriation

-Dutch East Indies Netherlanders who went to live in the Netherlands after the transfer of sovereignty (1949) had been through some very tumultuous times.
-Various sources and databases at the CBG and the National Archive can help you to gain some insight into the consequences that the last days of the colonial society had on the lives of your family, and into the traumas that many people suffered during that period.
+Dutch Indo-Europeans who went to live in the Netherlands after the transfer of sovereignty from the Netherlans to Indonesia in 1949 had been through some very tumultuous times.
+Various sources and databases at the CBG and the National Archives can help you gain some insight into the consequences that the last days of the colonial society had on the lives of your family, and into the traumas that many people suffered during that period.

 Internment cards

-The National Archive has an online database with Japanse interneringskaarten (Japanese internment cards) of Dutch prisoners of war covering the period 1942-1945.
-These can be searched by name.
-You can see scans of the cards online.
-The data that you can find on the cards certainly include military rank and the occupation of the person, the place of imprisonment, any sickness suffered and the handover to the allied authorities after the war.
+The National Archives have an online database with Japanse interneringskaarten (Japanese internment cards) of Dutch prisoners of war covering the period 1942-1945.
+These can be searched by name, and you can see scans of the cards online.
+The data that you can find on the cards include military rank and occupation , place of imprisonment, any illnesses suffered and the handover to the allied authorities after the war.

 Interneringskaart van Jan Willem Zeverijn.
 Klik op de knop rechtsonder voor meer informatie.
 Collectie Nationaal Archief / Japanse interneringskaarten.

-The Red Cross war archives contain documents about the war in Asia and now elates to 1.5 million people.
+The Red Cross war archives contain documents about the war in Asia with regard to 1.5 million people.
 The material consists, among other things, of camp administrations (a cartographic library), deportation lists and repatriation lists (boat lists).
-The post-war Search process for missing persons is documented in dossiers.
-The war archive is lodged with the Nationaal Archief (National Archive) in The Hague.
+The post-war Search process for missing persons is documented in various dossiers.
+The archives are lodged with the National Archives in The Hague.

 Old Passport Archive

-You can also ask for data from the CBG-managed Oud-Paspoortarchief (Old Passport Archive) (1950-1959), that contains roughly 150,000 requests from the Dutch East Indies' Netherlanders for Dutch passports.
-In order to obtain a passport the applicant had to establish that he or she had the Dutch nationality and supply records of antecedents back to at least 1892 (the year in which the Netherlands Nationality Act came into force).
+The Old Passport Achive contains roughly 150,000 requests from the Indo-Europeans for Dutch passports.
+It covers the period 1950-1959.
+In order to obtain a passport, the applicant had to establish that they had the Dutch nationality and supply records of antecedents back to at least 1892 (the year in which the Netherlands Nationality Act came into force).
 The applications consist of a pre-printed card with information about the applicant and an attached passport photo or group photo.
-Included on the card are the date and place of birth, nationality, applicant’s occupation, any male or female spouse, children and parents.
-The card also included a description of the applicant and the reason for the request for a passport.
+Included on the card are the date and place of birth, nationality, the applicant’s occupation, spouse and children (if any) and parents.
+The card also includes a description of the applicant and the reason for the request.

 Option statements

-After Indonesia’s independence more than thirty thousand Netherlanders chose Indonesian citizenship.
-To be able to do so, they must declare a so-called ‘option statement’ before the end of 1951.
-Most of these regretted having made the move and wanted later to return to the Netherlands.
+After Indonesia’s independence more than thirty thousand Dutch people chose Indonesian citizenship.
+To be able to do so, they had to provide a so-called ‘option statement’ before the end of 1951.
+Most of them regretted their decision and wanted to return to the Netherlands after all.
 These so-called spijtoptanten were given the opportunity to do so in the 1960s, when the Dutch government’s admission policy became less strict.

 Lists of option statements were published in the Indonesian Official Gazette.
-The CBG has photocopies of the lists in this Gazette.
-The lists containing family name and first name of the person regretting the decision, place and date of birth, and place and date of the statement.
+The CBG has photocopies of these lists, that containfamily names and first names of the persons in question, their place and date of birth, and the place and date where the statement was drawn up.
 The option statements are the property of the Ministry of Justice, but are lodged with the CBG.
-They also contain details of the parents and any male or female spouse, and children (minors) of the spijtoptanten.
-Both the lists and the statements themselves are not themselves publicly accessible, but the under certain circumstances the CBG can provide information on request.
-For this, contact expertise@cbg.nl.
+They also contain details of the parents and their spouses and (minor) children, if any..
+Both the lists and the statements are not publicly accessible, but the under certain conditions the CBG may provide information stated on them.
+If you wish to do so, please send an email to service@cbg.nl.

 Moluccans to the Netherlands

-When you are visiting Moluccan family members who came to the Netherlands in 1951, you then begin the database Molukkers naar Nederland (Moluccans to the Netherlands) of the National Archive.
-This contains the personal data of more than twelve thousand Moluccan servicemen and their family members who arrived in the Netherlands in twelve ships.
+When you are looking for Moluccan family members who came to the Netherlands in 1951, you may start your research by consulting the database Molukkers naar Nederland (Moluccans to the Netherlands) at the National Archives.
+This contains the personal data of more than twelve thousand Moluccan servicemen and their family members who arrived in the Netherlands on board twelve ships.
 The database can be searched by name.
-Data that you can come across includes full names, birth data, army number and rank (of the man), the place they occupied within the family (on arrival), the transport with which they travelled (including ship’s name) and a passport photo (if provided).’
+Information that you can come across includes full names, birth data, (the man’s) army number and rank, their place within the family (on arrival), the mode of transport by which they travelled (including the ship’s name) and a passport photo (if provided).

-The Indonesian Remembrance Centre works currently on the website Knowledge Centre Repatriation.
-The aim is to provide access at one central location to all passenger lists of Indo-European Netherlanders who left the Netherlands, so that an accessible search engine is created for everyone.
-The Knowledge Centre Repatriation is not yet online; you can find information on the website of Indisch Herinneringscentrum (Indo-European Memorial Centre).
-This centre works in collaboration with Herman van Oosten, on whose website you can find lists of ships and passenger lists from the period 1945-1964.
-Currently, not all the information that he has gathered about private citizens and military personnel who were transferred from the Dutch East Indies, New Guinea and Australia to the Netherlands is online.
+The Indonesian Memorial Center is currently working on the website Knowledge Center Repatriation.
+The aim is to provide access at one central location to all passenger lists of Dutch Indo-Europeans who left for the Netherlands, so that an accessible search engine is created.
+The Knowledge Center Repatriation is not yet online; you can find information on the website of Indisch Herinneringscentrum (Indonesian Memorial Center).
+This center works in collaboration with Herman van Oosten, on whose website you can find lists of ships and passenger lists from the period 1945-1964.
+Currently, not all the information he has gathered about private citizens and military personnel who were transferred from the Dutch East Indies, New Guinea and Australia to the Netherlands is available online.

-The database relating to the Gelijkstellingen, toepasselijkverklaringen en naturalisaties Nederlands-Indië en Indonesië (Assimilation, Applicability and Naturalizations Dutch East Indies and Indonesia Act) contains data that relates to persons who, from 1870 were assimilated with Europeans in the Dutch East Indies.
-Included in this are the person's family or surname, forenames and place of domicile.
+The database relating to the Gelijkstellingen, toepasselijkverklaringen en naturalisaties Nederlands-Indië en Indonesië (Equality, Applicability and Naturalizations Dutch East Indies and Indonesia) contains data that relates to persons who, from 1870 onwards, were declared equal to Europeans in the Dutch East Indies.
+Included in this are the person's family and given names and place of abode.
 On occasion the date of birth is also noted in the decision.

 Furthermore, the website contains data relating to more than twenty thousand persons from the Dutch East Indies who after 1984 were granted Dutch citizenship.
-To be found of those who had been naturalized are the date and place of birth, their occupation and their place of domicile, generally also the reason for naturalization, and in some instances even a brief biography.
+You can find their date and place of birth, occupation and place of abode, generally also the reason for their naturalization, and in some instances even a brief biography.

 Search in Indo-European basic data sources

-The first steps in the research into your Indo-European forbears are thus relatively simple.
-You can quickly get hold of the data that will bring you back into the Dutch East Indies.
-Once you have got there the research will, for all manner of reasons, be less simple.
+The first steps in the research into your Indo-European forebears are relatively simple.
+You can quickly get hold of the data that will bring you back to the Dutch East Indies.
+Once there, your research will, for all manner of reasons, be less simple.

-The legal inequality between Europeans and non-Europeans created not only major societal demarcation, but also had great genealogical consequences.
-You will see this immediately when you want to carry out research into the burgerlijke stand civil registry of the Dutch East Indies.
-This was introduced in October 1828, but it related only to Europeans.
-There was - in other words - no administration for the registration of the births and deaths of the Asiatic population.
-If during your research you come across by what in the everyday language of the time was called an indigenous woman,’ then things become more complicated.
+The legal inequality between Europeans and non-Europeans not only created major societal demarcation lines, but also had considerable genealogical consequences.
+You will see this immediately when you want to carry out research into the civil registry of the Dutch East Indies.
+This was introduced in October 1828, but only for Europeans.
+If during your research you come across by what in the everyday language of the time was called ‘een inlandse vrouw’ (a nativewoman), then things become more complicated.

-In the same way it s stated on the persoonskaart identity card of the Javan woman Lamira, who died in The Hague in 1959 only that she was born in ‘about March 1853’ in Soerabaja.
-The names of her parents are not shown on the card; she only used an abbreviated name.
-That is thus a challenge if you want to draw up a graphical family tree.
-But don’t give up too easily: there might be oral tradition, certainly from the female line, names, families, and/or place of origin to be found.
-Also these days, mitochondrial DNA analysis, so via the maternal line, might provide a rough indication (see, for this, our themadossier theme dossier).
-And sometimes there are certificates of baptism and/or marriage to be found in which Javan parents are mentioned.
+The personal record card of the Javanese woman Lamira, who died in The Hague in 1959, states only that she was born in Surabaya ‘about March 1853’ .
+The names of her parents are not mentioned; she herself only used a given name.
+This will complicate the research into her family history.
+But do not give up too easily: there might be names, families, and/or place of origin to be found in the oral history, certainly from the female line..
+Also, mitochondrial DNA-analysis (via the maternal line) might provide a rough indication (seethe DNA page).
+And sometimes there are certificates of baptism and/or marriage to be found in which Javanese parents are mentioned.

 Fragment van de persoonskaart van 'Lamira'.
 Foto: CBG / Collectie Nationaal Register Overledenen (NRO).